-The top coat or the gel coat, is the outer layer of the pipe, having a minimum thickness of 0.2÷0.3 mm or more, depending on the design requirements.
-Normally, it consists of pure resin, with an UV inhibitor added in order to protect the pipe from the sun exposure.
+The topcoat or the gel coat, is the outer layer of the pipe, having a minimum thickness of 0.2÷0.3 mm or more, depending on the design requirements.
+Normally, it consists of pure resin, with an UV inhibitor added in order to protect the pipe from sun exposure.

 Are you interested in getting more information about the GRP pipe wall composition or have any questions or concerns?

-Feel free to contact us by simply completing the form below and we will help you out!
+Feel free to contact us by clicking on the button below and we will help you out!